Swarovski precision-cut crystal jewellery collection at OD's Jewellers

 For comprehensive ring, bracelet, and necklace sizing guidance, see our Jewellery & Watch Size Guide.

-• Ring sizing: Swarovski uses **EU sizing (48–64)**.
+Swarovski uses EU sizing (48–64).
 Download the official Swarovski Ring Sizer PDF for at-home measurement, or visit OD's Jewellers for free professional sizing.

-• Bracelet adjustability: Many Swarovski bracelets include extender chains for flexible fit.
+Many Swarovski bracelets include extender chains for flexible fit.
+Medium bracelet size (16–18 cm) suits most wrists.

-• Gift recommendations: Medium bracelet size (16–18 cm) suits most wrists; Princess necklace length (43–50 cm) is most versatile.
+• Medium bracelet size (16–18 cm) suits most wrists

-6. Care & Warranty
+7 | Care & Warranty

 Swarovski-Specific Care

-Chemical Sensitivity: Remove jewellery before applying perfumes, lotions, hairspray, or cosmetics.
+Remove jewellery before applying perfumes, lotions, hairspray, or cosmetics.
 Chemical contact accelerates plating wear and can damage crystal coatings.

-Water Exposure: Never shower, swim, or bathe while wearing Swarovski jewellery.
+Never shower, swim, or bathe while wearing Swarovski jewellery.
 Chlorine and saltwater severely damage both crystals and metal finishes.

 For comprehensive jewellery care guidance, see our Jewellery Care Guide.

-• Material defects (plating defects, crystal flaws)
+• Covers: Manufacturing defects (faulty clasps, loose settings), material defects (plating defects, crystal flaws)

 Is Swarovski real diamond?